-Aside from ongoing operational and future decommissioning needs, continued availability of the WDA is also a pivotal component in the planned closure of three other inactive CCR Rule regulated surface impoundments (i.e., the MSRB, MCWB, and Drying Area) referred to collectively as the Multi-Cell Unit (MCU).
-A Closure Application, which has undergone several revisions in response to Indiana Department of Environmental Management (IDEM) reviews, is awaiting final IDEM approval.
-A key facet of the MCU closure by removal approach is the planned discharge of dewatering fluids to the WDA.
+Aside from ongoing operational and future decommissioning needs, continued availability of the WDA is also a pivotal component in the closure of three other inactive CCR Rule regulated surface impoundments referred to collectively as the MCU.
+A key facet of the IDEM-approved MCU Closure Plan closure by removal approach is the discharge of dewatering fluids to the WDA.
 As the only remaining operational CCR Rule regulated impoundment on-Site, discharge to the WDA is the only viable alternative for the management of high-volume dewatering effluent.
-Anticipating IDEM approval will be received, NIPSCO is in the construction contractor procurement stage.
-Contractor selection is expected within the next few months and closure construction activities, including dewatering, are currently planned for summer 2023, with completion in 2024.
-Completion of the MCU closure activities will reduce reliance on the WDA as a CCR and non-CCR waste management unit.
+NIPSCO's construction contractor has been and will continue to discharge dewatering fluids during source removal and initial stages of backfill placement operations, with completion in 2024.
+Completion of the MCU closure activities, shutdown of the remaining coal-fired boilers, and conclusion of decommissioning activities will reduce reliance on the WDA as a CCR and non-CCR waste management unit.

 As designed and constructed, most of NIPSCO's wastewater and stormwater systems feature a network of common sumps which ultimately discharge to the WDA.
 Until such time as CCR Rule regulated waste streams are no longer being generated, separation of the various sumps and pipelines is impractical.
 Therefore, until cessation and decommissioning actions are completed, the WDA remains essential to the management of these high-volume waste streams.
+However, NIPSCO has already begun preparations for the eventuality of ceasing all discharge to the WDA in preparation for closure.
+WSP has been retained to evaluate options for separation and rerouting of sump and stormwater drain lines away from the WDA into alternative non-regulated (under the CCR Rule) receiving water bodies.
+Design, construction, testing, and startup of the new discharge system will be conducted on a timeline consistent with RMSGS' ongoing and final needs for the WDA.